 The EU General Data Protection Regulation, or GDPR as it is more commonly known, came into force on 25th May 2018.
 It is said to be the most important change in data privacy regulation in 20 years, setting to force sweeping changes in everything from technology to advertising, and medicine to banking.

-Companies or organizations that hold and process large amounts of consumer data, such as technology firms like Facebook, are affected most under GDPR.
-Before it was all up to these companies themselves to enforce the rules to protect the user data.
+Companies or organizations that hold and process large amounts of consumer data, such as technology firms like Facebook, are affected the most under GDPR.
+Before it was all up to these companies to enforce the rules to protect user data.
 Now under GDPR, they need to make sure they are in full compliance with the law.